Sha'markus Kennedy: College career

 On December 10, 2019, in his senior season, Kennedy posted a triple-double of 17 points, 10 rebounds and 10 blocks in a victory over Kansas City.
 He scored a career-high 37 points along with 14 rebounds in a January 25, 2020 win over Houston Baptist, breaking the H&HP Complex scoring record.
 On February 8, Kennedy scored 22 points and grabbed a career-high 21 rebounds in an overtime loss to Central Arkansas.
 As a senior, he averaged 18.6 points, 10.9 rebounds and 2.6 blocks per game, shooting 67.9 percent from the field, which led the Southland and ranked second in the NCAA Division I. Kennedy registered 17 double-doubles in the season, the third-most in conference history.
 He was a four-time Southland Player of the Week selection and earned Southland Defensive Player of the Year and First Team All-Southland honors.
 He was named to McNeese State's All-Decade Team by the American Press.

 Professional career

 On July 4, 2020, Kennedy signed his first professional contract with Pallacanestro Cantù of the Italian Lega Basket Serie A. However, he left Cantù before the end of the season, on April 1, 2021.

 On April 7, 2021, he has signed with Rasta Vechta of the German Basketball Bundesliga.

 On July 19, 2021, he has signed with Bnei Herzliya of the Israeli Basketball Premier League.
 Kennedy averaged 5.5 points and 5.3 rebounds per game in 10 games.

 On February 24, 2022, he has signed with SCM U Craiova in the Liga Națională.

+On July 12, 2024, he signed for Bora of the Kosovo Superleague.